SiarheiBarysenka/inter-component-phase-speech-enhancement-demo/index.md

 [3] H. Bartelt, A.W.
 Lohmann, and B. Wirnitzer, **“Phase and amplitude recovery from bispectra,”** *Applied Optics*, vol. 23, no. 18, pp. 3121–3129, Sep 1984.

 [4] Y. Ephraim and D. Malah, **“Speech enhancement using a minimum-mean square error log-spectral amplitude estimator,”** *IEEE Transactions on Audio, Speech, and Language Processing*, vol. 33, pp. 443–445, Apr.
 1985.

+[5] A. W. Rix, J. G. Beerends, M. P. Hollier, and A. P. Hekstra, **“Perceptual evaluation of speech quality (PESQ)--a new method for speech quality assessment of telephone networks and codecs,”** *Proceedings of IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*, vol. 2, pp. 749–752, Aug.
+2001.

+[6] C. H. Taal, R. C. Hendriks, R. Heusdens, and J. Jensen, **“An algorithm for intelligibility prediction of time-frequency weighted noisy speech,”** *IEEE Transactions on Audio, Speech, and Language Processing*, vol. 19, no. 7, pp. 2125–2136, Sept 2011.

+[7] A. Gaich and P. Mowlaee, **“On speech quality estimation of phase-aware single-channel speech enhancement,”** *Proceedings of IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*, Apr.
+2015, pp. 216–220.

+[8] T. Fingscheidt, S. Suhadi, and S. Stan, **“Environment-optimized speech enhancement,”** *IEEE Transactions on Audio, Speech, and Language Processing*, vol. 16, no. 4, pp. 825–834, 2008.